15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Elaine Rau

 I needed my spreadsheets to be organized.
-I had dozens of interns work on the sheets and they were a total mess.
-I needed everything to be in the same rows, color-coordinated, and same format.
+I had dozens of interns work on the sheets, which were a total mess.
+I needed everything in the duplicate rows, color-coordinated, and in the same format.

 Kedma Ough

-Currently, I have a VA that has been with me for 5 years, and I have never met him.
+I have a VA who has been with me for five years, and I have never met him.
 He changed my life and business and gave me back my freedom.
 I supported him as he supported me.

 Laura Yang Renner